salesforce/refocus-ldk/LensDeveloperGuide.md

 #### Recommended Usage

-1. Update the hierarchy (or your own data structure) based on each of the changes received.
+1. Update the hierarchy (or your own data structure) based on each of the changes received in the `RealTimeEventHandler.js` file provided in the `src` folder.
 1. Modify the DOM to re-render the visualization based on the changes.

 #### Event Payload